 The first thing you need to do is to incorporate your limited company.
-You can do this on Beanbalance by following this link.
-Enter the name you would like for your new company and if it’s available then you can complete all the required information and submit.
+You can do this on BeanBalance by following this link.
+Enter the name of your new company.
+If it’s available, you can complete all the required information and submit.
 Your company will be incorporated within 1 to 6 working hours.
-Important: if you sign up for one of our monthly fee products then you can use our address as your registered office address as it’s included in our monthly fee (so please make sure to enter our address while incorporating your limited company).
-The main reason contractors prefer to use our address is so they don’t have to put their home address in the public domain.
-This is for security reasons and also to prevent spam post being sent to their home address.
+Important: if you sign up for one of our monthly fee products, you can use our address as your registered office address.
+This is included in our monthly fee (so please make sure to enter our address while incorporating your limited company).
+The main reason contractors prefer to use our address is so that they don’t have to put their home address in the public domain.
+This is for security reasons and also to prevent spam post from being sent to their home address.

-I’ve received confirmation that my company is incorporated, what do I do next?
+I’ve received confirmation that my company is incorporated.
+What should I do next?

 Once your company is incorporated you will need to open a business bank account for it, as you cannot use your personal bank account for your business.
 Other accountants may say that they will help you with this, but only you can be a signatory on your business bank account, so only you can open your company’s business bank account.
-Accountants can help by providing your company’s incorporation documentation to you.
-As soon as your company is incorporated, you will receive an email from BeanBalance with all your incorporation documentation attached, which you will need to open a business bank account.
+Accountants can help by providing you with your company’s incorporation documentation.
+As soon as your company is incorporated, you will receive an email from BeanBalance with all the incorporation documentation you’ll need in the process of opening a business bank account.

 How do I open a business bank account for my new limited company?

-It’s now easier than ever to get your business bank account open.
-No more waiting weeks to get an appointment with your local bank.
+It’s now easier than ever to open a business bank account.
+No more waiting weeks for an appointment with your local bank.
 Apply for your business bank account online now via our partners at TIDE and have your account opened and ready to use in no time.

 When can I start to raise invoices?

-You can only raise invoices once your business bank account is open, so it will all depend on how quickly you can get this done.
-Once the business bank account is open we can show you how to create invoices on BeanBalance, etc. It won’t make any difference to us whether you raise weekly, fortnightly or monthly invoices – you can check with your recruitment agency or client what the frequency of your invoicing should be.
+You can only raise invoices once you’ve opened your business bank account, so it will all depend on how quickly you can get this done.
+Once the account is open we can show you how to BeanBalance to create invoices and more.
+It won’t make any difference to us whether you raise weekly, fortnightly or monthly invoices – you can check with your recruitment agency or client what the frequency of your invoicing should be.

 How long does it take to register for VAT?

-You can only register your company for VAT once your business bank account is open and it takes about 10 working days.
-You can however raise invoices before you have a VAT number and then raise a backdated VAT invoice once you receive your VAT certificate.
+You can only register your company for VAT once your business bank account is open.
+The process takes about 10 working days.
+You can, however, raise invoices before you have a VAT number and then raise a backdated VAT invoice once you receive your VAT certificate.
 A backdated VAT invoice would need to be raised for the VAT on all invoices raised since the effective date of VAT registration.
-Again, this is a standard process that we will talk you through and explain to you if you are on one of our monthly fee products.
+This is a standard process that we will talk you through if you are on one of our monthly fee products.